zeppaman/ConsoleAuto/README.md

 Command line parsing is something that usually is approached in this way: you define argument syntax, you parse it using command line parser library and then you use the parameter into the applciation.
 This approach need many steps and it is hard to mantain.
 This library collapse all steps in just one: describe your method.

 You just need to declare a method somewhere and add an annotation on it to let things goes in automatic.
+Another interesting scenario is the execution of multiple commands by config yaml file (similar to the docker files mechanism).

 See the exampe to learn how this will simplify your console application.